Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 The course will be structured in a number of blocks:

 The first block will involve exchanging contact details and making decisions about communication channels and frequency of virtual or real contact, as well as providing a general overview of free online resources available for doing phonetics.
+You will give me information about your previous experience and the goals you wish to achieve in this course.

 The second block will involve you sending me a voice message in which you read aloud two paragraphs of English prose.
 You can then tell me what aspects of your pronunciation you think you need to work on, and I can tell you whether I agree with you or whether there are other things I think you should work on.
 I will then point you to the resources you will need to practice with.

 The fifth block will involve becoming more aware of what happens when syllables are strung together to form larger rhythmic units.
+Syllables rub against each other at their edges; sometimes sounds adapt to the new environment, sometimes they are simplified or lost.
+Some syllables stand out more than others.
+We will study the functions of these differences and practise their physical manifestations.

 The seventh block will involve assessment.
 Students will demonstrate that they can read IPA transcriptions, and will read aloud the same passage as at the beginning of the course, as well as discussing a topic of their own choosing.